-An Island Wide Bee Keeping Operation Dedicated To Pollinating Local Flavors
+An Island Wide Bee Keeping Operation Dedicated to Pollinating Local Flavors

 At Nalo Meli, their bees are kept not only to produce honey but also as important pollination tools in O‘ahu’s eco-system.
 According to the FDA, approximately 250,000 different species of flowering plants require bees for pollination so their impact on the environment cannot be understated.

-Like for many other businesses, with the onset of the pandemic, COVID-19 hit the business hard.
-“COVID-19 changed everything.
-For my business, I used to be 90% Japanese tourists, like only two markets a month, really minimal,” expressed Falinski.
-“When COVID-19 hit, I lost all my customers overnight.”
-Having to find new customers, Falinski “had to figure out how to brand to local people.
-The first thing I did was put a lot of honey in my car and I would do deliveries every night after my real job,” Falinski detailed.
-“I started selling more and learning how to get production ready for local people.”
+With the onset of the pandemic, COVID-19 hit the business hard.
+“I lost all my customers overnight.”
+Having to find new customers, Falinski “had to figure out how to brand to the local people.
 Since then, Nalo Meli Honey has continued to foster its involvement with the community, becoming an ingredient in various other local products on top of its farm partnerships and famers market appearances.
 “I’m a farmers market girl, I’m at twelve markets a month.
 I’m at KCC and Kaka‘ako and Kailua markets every weekend,” added Falinski.

 808-206-6565